Skip to content

 - Holding Stories in Their Hands April 4, 2017 - Thelma is 97.
 “Did you know I used to be a bartender?” she asks photographer Elaine Zelker.

-- Drug Complications: Is Medical Marijuana Truly a Viable Option?
-April 4, 2017 - After Jane broke her ankle, walking even short distances was a painful challenge.
+- Is Medical Marijuana Good Medicine for Older Adults?
+It’s Complicated April 4, 2017 - After Jane broke her ankle, walking even short distances was a painful challenge.
 The 63-year-old had been an avid hiker and gardener and was stifled by her limited mobility.
 To make matters worse, she couldn’t tolerate the side effects of…

-- Asking the Right Questions When Time Is Running Out March 28, 2017 - When retired professor Jeffrey Butler suffered a stroke at age 79, the prevailing concept of “the best medicine” kicked in to save him.
+- The Struggle over Medical Decisions at the End of Life March 28, 2017 - When retired professor Jeffrey Butler suffered a stroke at age 79, the prevailing concept of “the best medicine” kicked in to save him.
 He survived, though unable to complete full sentences.
 During stroke rehab, he developed a painful intestinal hernia.
 To qualify for the surgery recommended to repair it, a cardiac exam was ordered.
 When it showed a slow heartbeat, a pacemaker was urged.

 - At the Mercy of Strangers March 28, 2017 - In a culture that values independence above all, many are terrified of growing dependent on the care of others.
 What could bring dignity and even meaning to the frailty we may face at the ends of our lives?